 Governing Body Structure:

-In the Spring term 2017, the Governing Body was reconstituted to reduce the total number of Governors to 10, all of whom will sit on the Management Committee.
-This committee will deal with all matters related to pupils, curriculum, finance and personnel, whilst a smaller committee will deal with matters linked to pay.
-The Governors felt that this structure would enable them to better support the school and are looking forward to their first Management Committee meeting in June, when the Chair and Vice-Chair will be elected.
+In the Spring term 2017, the Governing Body was reconstituted to reduce the total number of Governors to 10, all of whom sit on the Management Committee.
+This committee deals with all matters related to pupils, curriculum, finance and personnel, whilst a smaller committee deals with matters linked to pay.
+The Governors felt that this structure would enable them to better support the school.

 All our governors have specific link roles which enable them to become 'experts' about different aspects of our school.
 These will often form the basis of monitoring carried out by the governors on their visits to school.
 Link roles identified as 'SIP' relate directly to the 'School Improvement Priorities' which we are currently working on and are outlined below: